McKinley Mosley

 Interviewer: What kind of work?

-McKinley: I work for the city.
+McKinley: I worked for the city.

 Interviewer: What city?
 Tyler?

-McKinley: Uhhh I never had no problems.
+McKinley: Oh, I never had no problems.

-Interviewer: You didn’t have no difficulties?
+Interviewer: You didn’t have any difficult things?

-McKinley: No never had no problems.
+McKinley: No, never had no problems.

 Interviewer: Were you wounded?

-McKinley: Yeah my bladder and my back.
+McKinley: Yeah, my bladder and my back.

 McKinley: I was thrown off my tank.

-Interviewer: You’re what?
+Interviewer: Your what?

-McKinley: It’s called a hash tank.
+McKinley: It’s called a hashtag tank.

-Interviewer: Not enemy tank, rIght?
+Interviewer: Not enemy tank, right?

 Interviewer: Have you been back to Korea?